-5 HCLIM, the ALADIN and ALARO physics packages configurations are used for coarser resolutions where convection needs to be parameterized.
-Here we describe the structure , development and performance and development of the current recommended HCLIM version, cycle 38.
+5 HCLIM, the ALADIN and ALARO configurations are used for coarser resolutions where convection needs to be parameterized.
+Here we describe the structure and development of the current recommended HCLIM version, cycle 38.
 We also present some aspects of the model performance.